-- Based on new Directors' fees.

-- Include Board Committees' allowances and meeting allowance.

-- Appointed as Chairman on 28 May 2020.

-- Appointed as Director on 1 October 2020

-- Retired on 28 May 2020.

-- + Appointed as Director on 2 May 2020 and Resigned as Director on 1 October 2020.
+- Based on new Directors' fees. - Include Board Committees' allowances and meeting allowance. - ^ Appointed as Chairman on 28 May 2020 - # Appointed as Director on 1 September 2021

 The Board is mindful that fair remuneration is critical to attract, retain and motivate Directors with the relevant experience and expertise required to lead the Company.
 The BNRC has been entrusted with discharging the remuneration strategies (as outlined in its Terms Of Reference).
 The Group has also established a common reference incorporating the NED Remuneration Framework.
 It is aimed at applying the general principles for the remuneration of NEDs to ensure that remuneration levels are commensurate with the responsibilities, risks and time commitment of Boards/Board Committees.
 The level of remuneration reflects the level of responsibility undertaken by the particular NED concerned within the Company.
 It also takes into consideration practices within the industry and is reviewed at least once every two years.